-Construction considerations are the same as for basic biofiltration swales.

-Mowing is not required.
+Construction considerations are the same as for basic biofiltration swales except mowing of wetland vegetation is not required.
 However, harvesting of very dense vegetation may be desirable in the fall after plant die-back to prevent the sloughing of excess organic material into receiving waters.
+Many native Juncus species remain green throughout the winter; therefore, fall harvesting of Juncus species is not recommended.